coral/simple-ffmpeg-encoder/README.md

 To test this:
 - Make sure you have installed [Node.js](https://nodejs.org/en/download/)
+- Navigate your commandline to the root of the project and do "npm install"
 - Make sure you have FFmpeg installed (and know the path)
 - Edit index.js at line 5, fill in the absolute path to your FFmpeg binary
 - Run: FFmpeg -i test.avi -f decklink -list_devices 1 dummy